copalan/adonis-resque/README.md

 > [!IMPORTANT]
 > **How "Prevented Before Enqueue" Works?**
-> The `delayQueueLock` only prevents immediate enqueue operations; it doesn't prevent delayed enqueue operations, such as those using `in` or `at`.
+> The `delayQueueLock` only prevents immediate enqueue operations; it doesn't prevent delayed enqueue operations, such as those using `enqueueIn` or `enqueueAt`.
 > In `node-resque`, only non-delayed enqueue operations trigger the `beforeEnqueue` hook.
-If you use `in` or `at`, the hook is not triggered.
+If you use `enqueueIn` or `enqueueAt`, the hook is not triggered.
 > [Here is source code](https://github.com/actionhero/node-resque/blob/a7eb5742df427aaf338efcc40579534ac458f57b/src/core/queue.ts#L86)
 >
 > Therefore, in the following code, the second operation won't be enqueued: